 Body language can tell you a lot about a person.
 Are they telling the truth?
 Lying?
 Are they defensive?
 This chapter is useful in understanding certain “tells” in body language and may also be used to help you learn how not to have these tells if you’re put in certain situations.

 Chapter 10 – Conflict Resolution

-Strategies for conflict resolution such as concession, consensus, mediation, arbitration, compromise, collaboration and competition are discussed.
-Jim also suggest some tips for conflict resolution in a leadership role.
+Strategies for conflict resolution such as concession, consensus, mediation, arbitration, compromise, collaboration, and competition are discussed.
+Jim also suggests some tips for conflict resolution in a leadership role.

 Final Thoughts Section